xiaoxiae/Robotics-Simplified-Website/docs/other/joysticks.md

 $$x', y' = \left(x\sqrt{1-\frac{y^2}{2}}, y\sqrt{1-\frac{x^2}{2}}\right)$$

 The coordinates that this method produces end up a little closer to what our actual value is, but it doesn't preserve the direction in which the joystick is pointing.

+### Visualization
+{% include code/visualization/js/other/joystick/visualization.js %}

+Each of the dots in the visualization represent a different approach:
+- **red** represents the first method (cutting values)
+- **green** represents the second method (scaling by edge)
+- **blue** represents the third method (line-ellipse method)
+- **black** is your cursor position

+Each of the aforementioned methods have their upsides and downsides.
+They all have their use cases and bring a different perspective to the problem we are trying to solve.